 Temperature: Select the appropriate temperature sensor for automated temperature compensation of the oxygen signal.
-Select Constant - USER DEFINED and enter the appropriate temperature if the optode is to be used at a constant known temperature.
+Select CONSTANT - USER DEFINED and enter the appropriate temperature if the optode is to be used at a constant known temperature.
+Salinity: Enter the salinity of the calibration solution.
+The salinity should match the salinity of your sample.